 About

-Most recently, she sang the role of Celia in Bard Conservatory's production of Iolanthe, and won first place in the MIOpera University Division International Vocal Competition.
-This past summer, she sang in the Toronto Summer Music Festival as a recipient of an Art of Song Fellowship, and was a featured artist in the Lincoln Crossroads Music Festival.
-In 2022, she sang the title role in Leoš Janáček’s opera, The Cunning Little Vixen, with the Bard Graduate Vocal Arts Program and also competed as a finalist in the Carolyn Bailey Argento Vocal Competition in the Scholarship Division in St. Augustine, Florida.
+In 2022, she sang in the Toronto Summer Music Festival as a recipient of an Art of Song Fellowship, and was a featured artist in the Lincoln Crossroads Music Festival.
+She also sang the title role in Leoš Janáček’s opera, The Cunning Little Vixen, with the Bard Graduate VAP, and competed as a finalist in the Carolyn Bailey Argento Vocal Competition in the Scholarship Division.

 In addition to her singing credits, Teryn is an accomplished instrumentalist on the 55-stringed Ukrainian bandura and is actively engaged in the performance and study of Ukrainian folk music.
 A founding member of the Women’s Bandura Ensemble of North America, she has performed in various esteemed concert halls and universities across the U.S and Canada over the last seven years.
 Teryn privately teaches bandura and voice lessons, and has been invited to perform and instruct at several summer bandura workshops since 2014.
 Her connection to her heritage is highlighted through her devotion to maintaining the art of the bandura and Ukrainian music.